jellyfin/jellyfin.org/content/developers/docs/api/audio.md

 - The `static=true` parameter ensures the server does not transcode or re-encode the file for direct play.
 - If transcoding is required, always prefer the transcoding URL provided by the server.

-For more details, see the [Jellyfin Audio API documentation](https://api.jellyfin.org/#tag/Audio/operation/GetAudioStream).
+For more details, see the [Jellyfin Audio API Swagger page](https://api.jellyfin.org/#tag/Audio/operation/GetAudioStream).